 who have a normal risk for colon cancer.
 People with a higher risk, such as

-African Americans and people with a strong family history of colon cancer,
+those with a strong family history of colon cancer,

 may need to be tested sooner.
 Talk to your doctor about when you should be

 Colorectal cancer screening guidelines for people 50 and older at average risk

 test (FIT), or the stool DNA test (sDNA)

 Every year for FOBT and FIT

 Computed tomographic colonography (CTC), also called a virtual

 *Others recommend combining a stool test with a sigmoidoscopy.